BALTIC SHORTS PROGRAM

 It’s Aleksandras’ first day at his new workplace, where his office turns out to be a suicide helpline centre once the phone rings and a provocative man his age shares his desire to end his life.

-Lefthanded Pen (Tušinukas) | Dir.
+Left-Handed Pen (Tušinukas) | Dir.
 Adas Burkšaitis, Lithuania, 2024 | 18 min. | In Lithuanian with English subtitles

 At a suburban school, a schoolteacher finds out that her son’s poorly written exam may jeopardise his dream of attending a prestigious university abroad.
 The film explores sacrifices a mother is willing to make to secure her child’s success, raising questions about ethics and the pressures of education.

 Kafka.
 In Love | Dir.
-Zane Oborenko, Latvia & Czechia, 2024 | 10 min. | No dialogue
+Zane Oborenko, Latvia & Czechia, 2024 | 10 min. | In Latvian with English subtitles.

 This animated short is based on Kafka’s Letters to Milena.
 It explores less known, but nonetheless extraordinary and puzzling aspects of Kafka’s personality: how his long-distance romance with Milena filled his life with light and hope, and at the same time illuminated the fears and darkness in him.